The Bankrate promise

 Cost-push occurs when prices increase because production is more expensive; that can include both higher wages or material prices.
 Companies pass along those higher expenses by raising prices, which then cycles back into the cost of living.

-Such demand could result from things like a low jobless rate, a high savings rate or strong consumer confidence.
+On the flip side, demand-pull inflation generates price increases when consumers have resilient interest for a service or a good.
+Such demand could result from things like a low jobless rate, strong consumer confidence, low interest rates or robust government spending.
 A higher demand for products causes companies to produce more to keep up with demand, which, in turn, could lead to product shortages and price surges.

 “You could have an economy that revs up very quickly and you end up with demand-pull inflation, where there’s too much money chasing too few goods and services,” says Greg McBride, CFA, Bankrate chief financial analyst.

 |Factors that heat up inflation||Factors that cool inflation|

 |Increased consumer or government spending, especially spending that takes on debt||Reduced consumer or government spending|

 |Deficit spending, that is, lower taxes without corresponding cuts in government spending||Government surpluses, that is, tax revenues are greater than spending|

 |Interest rates that are below the neutral rate of inflation, or increases in the money supply||Interest rates that are above the neutral rate of inflation, or declines in the money supply|

 |Highly consolidated industries that push through price increases or pass on their own cost increases||Fragmented industries that have little pricing power|